p-qq/Password-Grabber/README.md

 # Creds
-    https://github.com/cckuailong go check out his projects cckuailong has some really good projects https://github.com/SaturnsVoid same with him, his go projects are great it wouldn't have been possible if it wasn't for him
+    https://github.com/cckuailong go check out his projects cckuailong has some really good projects https://github.com/SaturnsVoid same with him, his go projects are great it wouldn't have been possible if it wasn't for him https://github.com/Not-Cyrus fixed the really bad code that looked like python